redmorestudio/Email-Scramble/README.md

 ## License

-MIT License - feel free to use in any project
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+Feel free to use this code in any project, commercial or non-commercial.
+Attribution is appreciated but not required.
+The software is provided "as is" without warranty of any kind.

 ## Credits

 Created by Seth Redmore / Redmore Studio

+If you use this project, a link back or credit is appreciated but not required.
+Feel free to modify, distribute, and use in any way you see fit!